 Here's what each of the properties are for:

 - Login ID: the ID for your merchant account (or sandbox account).
-This is provided during signup, but can also be found under Account > Security Settings > General Security Settings > API Login ID and Transaction Key.
+This is provided during signup, and can also be found under Account > Security Settings > General Security Settings > API Credentials & Keys.

-- Transaction Key: found at the same place as the Login ID, the Transaction Key is also used for authentication and validation of the MD5 signature.
+- Transaction Key: found at the same place as the Login ID, the Transaction Key is used for server-side authentication and validation.

 Changing the Title, Description and Price

-To manage the title, description and transaction fee for the Stripe gateway, you right click the gateway in the list and choose Update Method.
+To manage the title, description and transaction fee for the Authorize.net gateway, you right click the gateway in the list and choose Update Method.
 In the popup, you can then edit those values.